PatheticApathy/CoMMS/database/README.md

 # Database

-This is the file containing everything related to the database code maintenance with the exception of to go code that is used closer to the server.
+This is the file containing everything related to the database code maintenance with the exception of the go code that is used closer to the server.

 You should also create a file called `materials.db` in this directory.